networksetcetera/LODS/demo11_draft.md

 1. Create a new Python file called *CreateQueue.py*

-1. In *CreateQueue.py*, add the following:
+1. In *CreateQueue.py*, type the following:

     ```
     from azure.servicebus import ServiceBusClient